-Attribute Description inputEntry: UnaryTests[0] The instances of UnaryTests that specify the input conditions that this DecisionRule must match for the corresponding (by index) inputExpression. outputEntry: LiteralExpression [1] A list of the instances of LiteralExpression that compose the output components of this DecisionRule. annotationEntry: RuleAnnotation [0] A list of the instances of RuleAnnotation that compose the annotations of this DecisionRule and match the corresponding (by index) instance of RuleAnnotationClause.
+Attribute Description inputEntry: UnaryTests[0] The instances of UnaryTests that specify the input conditions that this DecisionRule must match for the corresponding (by index) inputExpression. outputEntry: LiteralExpression [1] A list of the instances of LiteralExpression that compose the output components of this DecisionRule.
+A list of the instances of RuleAnnotation that compose the annotations of this DecisionRule and match the corresponding (by index) instances of RuleAnnotationClause. annotationEntry: RuleAnnotation [0]